mdeacey/universal-os-detector/readme.md

 LOG_FILE=/path/to/custom.log ./universal-os-detector.sh
 ```

-Output is logged to the specified log file and, depending on the debug mode, displayed in the console with color-coded messages for different log levels.
+Output is logged to the log file regardless of the console logging level.
+Read and write access to the directory and path of the specified log file are checked to ensure that the directory exists and the script has the necessary permissions to create and modify it.

 ## Integrating with Other Scripts